kellenr/minishell/README.md

 ### Prerequisites 📋

-- *CC*: Ensure you have GCC installed to compile the project.
+- *CC*: Ensure you have CC installed to compile the project.
 - *Make*: A make utility to build the project.
 - *Valgrind*: For checking memory leaks and ensuring there are no errors